+Accurately diagnosing a negotiation is an important skill.
+Recognizing patterns is a helpful way to make a diagnosis.
 Humans are very good at recognizing patterns.
 One example is how well we recognize people’s faces.
-I have two young grandsons and people often comment about how the grandsons look like their parents, grandparents, or even great grandparents.
+I have two grandsons and people often comment about how the grandsons look like their parents, grandparents, or even great grandparents.
 Another example is recognizing similar situations.
 When we encounter a new situation we immediately compare it with our own experiences and look for patterns.
 But matching patterns can lead negotiators into trouble.

-Recognizing patterns is a big help to us.
-If we can connect a current negotiation situation with one we have experienced in the past, we will know better how to manage it.
+Although recognizing patterns can be a big help to us, we can stumble if our recollection of past situations is flawed or we don’t have a sufficient data-set to rely upon.
+The benefit: If we can connect a current negotiation situation with one or more that we have experienced in the past, we will know better how to manage it.
 Recognizing patterns in this way also saves time and resources because we don’t need to use lots of energy researching each new event.
 In short, we expect the problem and our opponents to fit into a pattern with which we are familiar.

-A problem for negotiators is when we misdiagnose the situation.
+The problem: We may misdiagnose the situation because our memory is faulty or the situation is completely new to us.
 For example, misdiagnosis happens when we label opponents as fitting a pattern when they don’t.
 Assigning the wrong pattern to a problem or opponent can lead to long, frustrating, and unproductive negotiations.

 Research tells us that decision-makers, such as negotiators, are quick to diagnose.
 Immediately upon encountering a problem, they might have two or three ideas about how it can be resolved.
 Some highly talented negotiators might generate a few more ideas, but the options we are able to juggle in our heads at any given time are very limited.
 Not only are negotiators required to evaluate patterns based on a quick assessment of the situation, they must do so while negotiating!
 The shortcuts we take to figure out what is going on can lead to poor negotiating decisions.